 On February 1, 2007, the Company was required to evaluate its interests in securitized financial assets to identify interests that are freestanding derivatives or that are hybrid financial instruments that contain an embedded derivative requiring bifurcation.
 Additionally, the Company had to decide between bifurcation of the embedded derivative and the fair value option in determining how it would account for its Interests in securitized assets.
 The Company elected the fair value option because it believes it provides a more easily understood presentation for financial statement users.
 Historically, the Company had valued and reported its interests in securitized assets at fair value, though most changes in the fair value were recorded in Other comprehensive income.
 The fair value option simplifies the treatment of changes in the fair value of the asset, by reflecting all changes in the fair value of its Interests in securitized assets in current earnings, in Finance charges and other, beginning February 1, 2007.
-The change did not allow for retrospective application of these changes in accounting principle and, as such, no adjustments have been made to the amounts disclosed in the financial statements for periods ending prior to February 1, 2007.
+The change in the fair value of the asset, and the fair value of the asset in securitized assets in current earnings, in Finance charges and other, beginning February 1, 2007.
+The change in the fair value of the asset in accounting principle and, as such, no adjustments have been made to the amounts disclosed in the financial statements for periods ending prior to February 1, 2007.
 However, the balance in Other comprehensive income, as of January 31, 2007, of \$6.3 million, which represented unrecognized gains on the fair value of the Interests in securitized assets, was included in a cumulative-effect adjustment that was recorded in Retained earnings, effective February 1, 2007.
 Because of its election to use the fair value option, the Company was required to measure fair value as "the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date".

 Effective February 1, 2007, the Company was required to measure its servicing assets or servicing liabilities at fair value at each reporting date and report changes in fair value in earnings in the period the changes occur, or amortize servicing assets or servicing liabilities in proportion to and over the estimated net servicing income or loss and assess servicing assets or servicing liabilities for impairment or increased obligation based on the fair value at each reporting date.
 In connection with this required change, the Company elected to measure its servicing asset or liability at fair value, and report changes in the fair value in earnings in the period of change.
 As such, a \$0.7 million cumulative-effect adjustment was recorded to Retained earnings at February 1, 2007, net of related tax effects, to recognize a \$1.1 million servicing liability.
 The Company uses a discounted cash flow model to estimate its servicing liability using the portfolio performance and discount rate assumptions discussed above, and an estimate of the servicing fee a market participant would require to service the portfolio.
 In developing its estimate, the Company reviewed available information regarding the servicing fees received by other companies and estimated an expected risk premium a market participant would add to the current fee structure to receive adequate compensation.
 Effective February 1, 2010, the Company will consolidate the operations of the QSPE into its financial statements and the fair value of its Interest in securitized assets and the servicing liability will be eliminated in consolidation.
-See the discussion of recent accounting pronouncements below in Note 12 for further information on the impact the consolidation will have on the Company's financial statements.
+See the discussion of recent accounting pronouncements below in Note 12 for further information on the impact the consolidation will have on the Company's financial statement ts.